 While an SSL certificate is a great idea in almost all use cases (especially when entering any personal information), some users may choose not to use one.

 Most payment services, such as Authorize.net, require an SSL to receive payments, as the data is processed from within your site.
-The good news is, this is not the case for all payment processors.
+The good news is, this is not the case for the PayPal Standard Add-On.

 - The user fills out the form that contains their total price.